hugorodet-poly/ComputeCanada_Workshop_VisionIC/README.md

 ### Compressing files

-Before you transfer anything, you should compress your files.
+Before transferring anything, you should first compress your files.
 This will save you a lot of bandwidth, and is a good practice overall.
-Even on ComputeCanada, you should keep your datasets compressed and extract them somewhere before executing your code, the reason being that the different storage directories have a limit in terms of capacity but also in terms of number of files.
+Even on ComputeCanada, you should keep your datasets compressed and extract them somewhere before executing your code.
+The reason is that the different storage directories have a limit in terms of capacity but also in terms of number of files.
 You can use the `tar` command to compress and decompress files.
 For example, to compress a folder named `dataset` into a file named `dataset.tar.gz`, you can type :
 ```bash
 tar -czf my_folder.tar.gz my_folder
 ```